Hi I’m Maeve, a UK Registered Dietitian from Ireland, welcome to Dietetically Speaking! 😄

 About this blog

-I decided to start this blog because I know how confusing and conflicting the world of nutrition can seem; so I created this as a platform for challenging nutribollox and promoting evidence-based nutrition.
+I decided to start this blog because I know how confusing and conflicting the world of nutrition can seem; so this is a platform to challenge nutribollox and promote evidence-based nutrition.
 I am also passionate about making the science and evidence related to nutrition more accessible and easier to digest (did I mention I also have a passion for puns!).

 I think it’s really important to have a healthy relationship with food; enjoying balance, variety and moderation and not demonising any particular food groups.
-So this blog is also about celebrating food and sharing tips, advice and recipes to support a healthy lifestyle.
+So this blog is also about celebrating food and sharing tips and recipes to support a healthy lifestyle.
 I hope you enjoy it! 😊

 I’m from a seaside town in Ireland called Bray.
 Bray is quite close to Dublin and is also the home place of: Katie Taylor, Dara O’Briain, Sinead O’Connor and Hozier (to drop a few names!)

-I loved working in the NHS which has allowed me to gain experience with a variety of nutrition related conditions including: food allergies and intolerances, weight loss or poor growth, fussy eating, diabetes, eating disorders, nutritional deficiencies, bowel issues, tube feeding, surgical, weight management, stroke, neurological conditions, IBS, diabetes, heart disease, cancer and dementia.
+I loved working in the NHS, as this allowed me to gain experience with a variety of nutrition related conditions including: food allergies and intolerances, weight loss/poor growth, fussy eating, diabetes, eating disorders, nutritional deficiencies, bowel issues, tube feeding, surgical conditions, weight management, stroke, neurological conditions, IBS, diabetes, heart disease, cancer and dementia.

 Me mid-nutrition presentation!

 I support the skeptical movement which involves using reason and critical thinking to question whether claims are valid and based on empirical research.
 I feel is closely linked to what Dietitians do when reviewing evidence based research in relation to nutrition.

 I hope you enjoy my blog, thanks so much for taking the time to read it.